Below is the dictionary meaning of the term "psychological consciousness" -

-Point to yourself and bellow this sentence: "I am Julius Ceasar, and since Ceasar is dead, I do not exist!".
+Point to yourself and bellow this sentence: "I am Julius Ceasar, and - since Ceasar is dead, I do not exist!".
 A self-referential contradiction is produced.
 You exist despite trying to POOF yourself away by shifting a reference from the proper name of a dead, Roman to the first-person pronoun - via a cheap word-spell.
-Words depend-on reality - not reality on your tinkering-around with words. "primitive low level intentionality" ain't the advanced cognitive trait of psychological consciousness, and thermostats - in no way, shape or form - contain representational states, no matter how these phrase-meanings are wrenched-about.
+Words depend-on reality - not reality on your tinkering-around with words. "primitive low level intentionality" ain't the advanced cognitive trait of psychological consciousness, and thermostats - in no way, shape or form - contain representational states, no matter how these phrase-meanings are illicitly wrenched-about.

 A few centuries ago, Bishop Berkeley belched-forth with quite a howler - to wit: "houses, mountains, rivers, and in a word all sensible objects" exist - because they are perceived by sentient creatures.
 His words are: "esse est percipi" - "to be is to be perceived".
 Or, E=P. From what I've witnessed, this caustically foul cult has plunged itself collectively, step-by-step, into a muck far deeper than a cockamamie Berkeleyan idealism.

 I pronounce it: "esse est terminare" - "to be is to be defined".
 Or, E=D. All conditions in reality depend-on how the cultists (re)define words.
 Above - by Khuno's redefining "psychological consciousness" (an advanced form of self-consciousness) into non-consciousness and "representational states" into what they are not, as if by magic - ipso facto/presto chango - thermostats(!) become "psychologically conscious" and "have representational states".

 However, we can test the esse est terminare thesis that conditions in reality depend-on the definitions of words.
-If the cultists were thrown into a sealed pit and all of the oxygen was sucked out of it, no amount of their defining that: "The lack of an oxygen supply means the sufficiency of an oxygen supply." would save them from suffocating to death.
-The cultists ability to redefine words depends-on the conditions in the world - not the conditions in the world on their redefinitions.
+If the cultists were thrown into a sealed pit and all of the oxygen sucked out of it, no amount of their defining that: "The lack of an oxygen supply means the sufficiency of an oxygen supply." would save them from suffocating to death.
+The cultists' ability to redefine words depends-on the conditions in the world - not the conditions in the world on their redefinitions.